naomi-henderson/cmip6collect/README.md

 ### Part I. First Pass - data with no issues
 - Data Request is made at [Google Form](https://docs.google.com/forms/d/1g3rfuLBG6eOdoeN1hnGo2H_yB_aTL1MZLe3Rlx3eUNg/edit?usp=sharing) which triggers an Email notification (to Naomi, for now)

-- Jupyter notebook
+- Jupyter notebook:
 [nb1-HandleDataRequest.ipynb](notebooks/nb1-HandleDataRequest.ipynb):
    - checks for new request(s)
-   - searches current Collection to see if data is already in GCS
+   - searches our current Collection to see if data is already in GCS
    - searches ESGF for availability
    - for each new zarr object:
       - download needed netcdf files from ESGF nodes or modeling centers to temporary location